Condensed Sets via free resolutions: Free resolution of compact Hausdorff topological spaces

-Finally, we need to prove that the functor $\tilde{B}$ preserves finite coproducts.
-It is easy to check that it preserves the inicial object.
+Now, we need to prove that the functor $\tilde{B}$ preserves finite coproducts.
+It is easy to check that it preserves the initial object.
 For non-empty coproducts, it will suffice to show that

 But we have that

 and it is clear that

 \end{pf}